 You are the reason I attain true maturity.

 I love when you lay down next to me,

-Like the high tide from the sea,
+Like the high tide of the sea,

-You move all the warm motions inside.
+You move all the warm emotions inside.

 Your nestle holds a true rhythm that hums its own song~